fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 There are different interpretations.
 There is clearly evidence that for some people the Day of Judgement will be a very difficult and long day.

-People will hear Jahannah roar and it will have desire to take the sinners.

 Hadith:
 > Whoever wants to see the day in vivid detail as if you are looking at it, let him read Shamsu Qubirat and Fatarat.